incandesc3nce/react-ollama/README.md

 ## Credits

 - [Ollama](https://ollama.com/) for creating a great tool to run LLMs locally.
-- [ollama-js](https://github.com/ollama/ollama-js) for creating a JS library to interact with Ollama and making this possible.
+- [ollama-js](https://github.com/ollama/ollama-js) for JS library to interact with Ollama and making this possible.